-The Biblical Case Against Mary’s Perpetual Virginity.
+A Biblical Case Against Mary’s Perpetual Virginity?

 A main argument against Mary’s perpetual virginity is found in Matthew 1:24-25, where the word “until” is used.
-This argument suggests that Mary was a virgin “until” she gave birth to Jesus, implying that her virginity was not a permanent state.
+This argument suggests that Mary was a virgin up “until” she gave birth to Jesus, implying that her virginity was not a permanent state.

 Advocates of this view argue that the term “until” indicates a transition in her status, which aligns with the idea that she could have had children after the birth of Christ.